High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 The choice of $s$ dictates the historical information captured in the covariate matrix $\boldsymbol{X}$, while $t$ denotes the prediction horizon.
-The existing literature on firm distress prediction, particularly in the United States, often examines prediction horizon $t$ ranging from $1$ quarter to $2$ years \citep{cole2012deja}.
+The existing literature on firm distress prediction, particularly in the United States, often examines prediction period $t-s$ ranging from $1$ quarter to $2$ years \citep{cole2012deja}.
 In practical applications, such as for bank regulators, models need to identify potential failures well in advance.
-For example, \citet{audrino2019predicting} developed a MIDAS-type method with prediction horizons of $1$ and $2$ years.
+For example, \citet{audrino2019predicting} developed a MIDAS-type method with prediction periods $t-s$ equal to $1$ and $2$ years.

 For our empirical application, we select a reference period of $s = 6$ years.
 Using the firm classification criteria for Special Treatment outlined in Section \ref{real data}, we establish prediction horizons of $t = 8, 8.5, 9$ years to forecast firm distress within these intervals.
 To investigate longer forecast periods, we also consider an additional case with $s = 10$ years and prediction horizons of $t = 13, 13.5, 14$ years.
 Longer prediction horizons provide information on the risks of long-term financial distress.
 As highlighted by \citet{li2021chinese}, these prediction horizons are critical for accurately forecasting firm financial distress in China.
 They also offer meaningful and practical benchmarks for evaluating firm failure prediction models.